 - Eastleigh District Scout Shop at Allbrook Hill, Eastleigh

-If you have any monetary concerns then please don’t hesitate to ask a leader – we often accumulate quite a collection of lost uniform over the years.
+If you have any monetary concerns then please don’t hesitate to ask a leader – we often accumulate quite a collection of uniform over the years.
 Remember that kids do grow quickly so make sure there’s enough growing room.

 What about money?

-All sections will need a contribution to pay for the upkeep of our building, insurance, membership of the Scout Association, the training and resources that support our leaders and, of course, to pay for the activities themselves.
+All sections will need a contribution to pay for the upkeep of our building, insurance, membership of the Scouts, the training and resources that support our leaders and, of course, to pay for the activities themselves.
 Occasionally some activities and camps will require some additional money and you will be informed in advance of these occasions.
 We also balance them out, so there’ll always be an affordable adventurous activity each year.